nchikurova/Interactive-Data-Vis-Portfolio/project_2/README.md

-# Project 2.
+## Project 2.
 Narrative Visualization

+# "Where are my grandchildren?", or the average age of women in Russia at their first birth for the past century.

 To explore the project click [here](https://nchikurova.github.io/Interactive-Data-Vis-Portfolio/project_2/narrative_project/).